kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-03-register-manage-services.md

 ## Register a service

-1. Create a secret contains user name and password
+1. Create a secret that contains user name and password

 ```bash
 kubectl create secret generic $SECRET_NAME --from-literal username=$USER_NAME --from-literal password=$PASSWORD -n kyma-integration
 ```

 2. To register a service  with a Basic Authentication-secured API, you must create or modify Application CRD.
 Run this command to create Application CRD with the service definition.

->**NOTE:** Follow the [tutorial](ac-04-register-secured-api.md) to learn how to register APIs secured with different security schemes or protected against cross-site request forgery (CSRF) attacks.

 ```bash
 cat <<EOF | kubectl apply -f -